-RJ Hoffmann was born and raised in St. Louis and received an MFA in fiction from Columbia College Chicago.
+Jeff Hoffmann was born and raised in St. Louis and received an MFA in fiction from Columbia College Chicago.
 Hoffmann’s writing has appeared in Barely South Review, The Sun, Harpur Palate, The Roanoke Review, Booth, and Lunch Ticket.
 He is the winner of The Madison Review’s 2018 Chris O’Malley Prize for Fiction and a finalist for The Missouri Review’s 2019 Jeffrey E. Smith Editors Prize.
-He lives in Elmhurst, Illinois with his wife and two children.
+He lives in Elmhurst, Illinois, with his wife and two children.

 "Other People’s Children is a heartbreakingly dark, suspenseful exploration of the boundaries two women push to have a child.
 What I found most moving, however, were the tenuous relationships between the adult characters and their mothers.
-The story is a page turner, but the deeper insights about family will keep you thinking about this book for a long while." - Cara Wall, bestselling author of The Dearly Beloved, a "Read with Jenna" Book Club Selection
+The story is a page turner, but the deeper insights about family will keep you thinking about this book for a long while." —CARA WALL, bestselling author of The Dearly Beloved, a "Read with Jenna" Book Club Selection